Wassim-eng/RBTC_Tank_Mine_system/README.md

 Mohammad Alkaderi

 # Files Description:
-- SRC: source code using for both systems // RBTC_scripts : testing scripts for the robotic arm // TANK_scripts : testing scripts for the tank system
+- src: source code using for both systems // RBTC_scripts : testing scripts for the robotic arm // TANK_scripts : testing scripts for the tank system

 - RBTC_CAD Models: all SolidWorks and STL files for the Robotic arm design along with some pictures of the printed model.
 NOTE: use SoldiWorks2023 to open the files